masafumimori/astrdomainjs-ethers/README.md

 import { ethers } from 'ethers';
 import React, { useEffect, useState } from 'react';

-import { getAstrDomainSDK, Address, ConfigType } from 'astrdomaints-ethers';
+import { getAstrDomainSDK, ConfigType } from 'astrdomaints-ethers';

 // this is optional
 const config: ConfigType = {